From Microencapsulation to Global Strategies: A Multidimensional View of Dietary Supplement Production

 How a supplement reaches the customer is of great importance for financial success.
 Currently, several sales channels dominate the market:

-Direct Sales and E-Commerce (D2C) – thanks to the Internet, the manufacturer can sell directly to consumers through an online store or platforms like Amazon.
-This model is gaining importance – in the US, e-commerce has already become the single largest channel for selling supplements.
-This gives the manufacturer a higher margin (bypasses the retailer's margin), allows for building a direct relationship with the customer and, for example, offering subscription programs (monthly shipments of supplements) or personalized packages.
-The COVID-19 pandemic has accelerated the trend of online shopping and there are many indications that consumers have come to like the convenience of ordering supplements with home delivery.
-To be successful in e-commerce, a company must invest in online marketing, a clear website, paid advertising on social media and ensure efficient logistics (fast shipping, good packaging).
-Subscription models are increasingly used, where the customer signs up for regular deliveries (which increases loyalty and repeat revenue).
+Direct Sales and E-Commerce (D2C) Thanks to the internet, manufacturers can sell directly to consumers through online stores or platforms like Amazon.
+This model is gaining in importance – in the US, e-commerce has already become the single largest sales channel for supplements.
+This provides manufacturers with higher margins (bypassing the retailer's margin), allows them to build direct relationships with customers, and, for example, offers subscription programs (monthly shipments of supplements) or personalized packages.
+The COVID-19 pandemic has accelerated the online shopping trend, and many indications indicate that consumers have embraced the convenience of ordering supplements with home delivery.
+To succeed in e-commerce, a company must invest in online marketing, a transparent website, paid social media advertising, and ensure efficient logistics (fast shipping, good packaging).
+Subscription models, where customers sign up for regular deliveries (which increases loyalty and recurring revenue), are becoming increasingly popular.

 B2B Partnerships and Stationary Sales – the traditional model is wholesale to distributors, pharmacies, drugstores, herbal stores or fitness chains.
 In this case, the manufacturer operates B2B (business-to-business), selling large batches of its product at wholesale price to intermediaries, who then offer them to retail customers.
 The advantage is obtaining a wide reach – presence on the shelves of pharmacies or popular stores increases the credibility of the brand and availability for people who prefer traditional shopping.
 The disadvantage is sometimes a lower margin (each intermediary adds their own margin, so the manufacturer's price must be correspondingly lower) and the need to adapt to the requirements of partners (e.g. having appropriate certificates, expiration dates, unified barcodes, often also listing fees for entering the retail chain).
 Nevertheless, many customers still buy supplements on the occasion of a visit to a pharmacy or store, so presence in offline channels ensures reaching a wider group of recipients.
 A certain variety of the B2B model is private label production – the company can produce supplements on behalf of another brand (e.g. for a chain of drugstores under their own brand).
 This ensures a constant flow of orders, although it builds the brand of the client, not the manufacturer.